Easy Coleslaw Recipe

 Make Ahead and Storage

-If you make this coleslaw recipe in advance, do so the day before serving and store it in an airtight container.
-Otherwise, the slaw will start to oxidize.
+If you make this easy coleslaw recipe in advance, do so the day before serving and store it in an airtight container.
+Otherwise, the slaw will start to oxidize and get soggy.

 If you have leftovers we suggest you consume within 48 hours or the dressing will make the slaw start to get soft and lose some of it’s fresh crunchiness.

 Serve with any of your other side dishes like pasta salad or potato salad.
-It’s also a great complement to BBQ chicken, ribs, or any of your favorite grill and BBQ recipes.
+It’s also a great complement to BBQ chicken, smoked pork ribs, or any of your favorite grilled and BBQ recipes.

 Fire + Wine Cookbook Cover